lollocenne/PathFinder-A-Star/README.md

 This is an example of the [A star algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)</a>.

+For a more genaral A star algorithm see my [other project on gitHub](https://github.com/lollocenne/PathFinder-A-Star-Extend)</a>.

 > [!NOTE]
 > This algorithm can only be used in a grid (```[[node1, node2, ...], [node3, node4, ...], ...]```).